-Following this logic, we study changes in the distribution of revenue across different days and hours upon technology adoption.
-To do so, we divide the week in 4 time slots, namely, weekday morning (until 3 pm), weekend morning, weekday evening (after 3 pm) and weekend evening.
+weekend evening.
 We identify the peak shopping time for each sector-province dyad and calculate the share of revenues from each establishment's peak shopping time according to their sector-province dyad.
 The average establishment had 37.3% of its sales taking place during its shopping peak time.
 Table 8 regresses the log of revenues at the peak and off-peak (the other three time slots) times of the week on adoption.
-Columns 1 to 4 show no change in the sales at peak time and an increase in the sales at off-peak time.
-This shift of business hours could be driven by (i) a supply-side gain in efficiency, or (ii) shifting business to serve new demographics with different shopping schedules.
-To distinguish between these two explanations, Columns 5 and 6 control for changes in demographics of the clientele.
+While columns 1 and 2 show no change in the sales at peak time, columns 3 and 4 show an increase in the sales at off-peak time.
+This relative shift of revenue among business hours could be driven by (i) a supplyside gain in efficiency, or (ii) shifting business to serve new demographics with different shopping schedules - this would be encompassed in what we have called demand-driven mechanism.
+To distinguish between these two explanations, columns 5 and 6 control for changes in demographics of the clientele.
 Once we control for changes in demand demographics (log of sales for each of the 12 age-gender customer categories and log of sales for out-of-zip code customers), the magnitude of the effect goes down from 17% to 8%.
-While not shown here, this finding is robust to controlling for changes in the HHI of customer types, the share of out-of-zip code sales, or the total sales.
-These findings suggest that technology adoption triggers changes in business hours not explained by changes in demographics and, therefore, those changes may be due to improvements in supply-side efficiency.
+While not shown here, this finding is robust to controlling for changes in the HHI of customer types, the share of out-of-zip code sales, or total sales.
+These findings suggest that technology adoption triggers changes in business hours not explained by changes in customer demographics and, therefore, those changes may be due to improvements in supply-side efficiency.